-Salmon with Mango and Avocado Salsa is perfect for a weeknight meal.
+Salmon with Mango Salsa is perfect for a weeknight meal.
 Scoop up the extra salsa with plantain chips or pretzels!

 This post contains affiliate links.
 Affiliate links support Gift of Hospitality at no additional cost to you.
 I receive a commission if you choose to make a purchase through these links.

 Now this is a flavorful weeknight meal!
 The recipe starts with roasted salmon, which gets topped with a fresh salsa made with mangos, avocado, green onions, cilantro, and lime juice.
 You can make the salsa while the salmon cooks, making Salmon with Mango Salsa the perfect meal for a busy evening.

 My husband grew up in Zaire (which is now the Democratic Republic of the Congo), and he had both a mango and an avocado tree in his grandma’s front yard.
 Lucky!

 He also talks about scaling the mango tree to grab a piece of fruit when he was hungry.
 His neighbors did the same, scaling the brick wall around the house to help themselves to the fruit!